RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: RT-GAN: Recurrent Temporal GAN

 The complete objective function for the network is:

-where $\lambda$ is a tunable weight to determine the tradeoff between the temporal smoothness and fidelity to the frame-based model. $D_t$ is a PatchGAN discriminator with 3D convolutions to help it learn temporal information while $D_f$ is a PatchGAN discriminator with 2D convolutions to learn spatial information. $G$ uses a Resnet architecture with 9 blocks.
+where $\lambda$ is a tunable weight to determine the tradeoff between the temporal smoothness and fidelity to the frame-based model. $D_t$ is a PatchGAN discriminator with 3D convolutions to help it learn temporal information while $D_f$ is a PatchGAN discriminator with 2D convolutions to learn spatial information. $G$ uses a Resnet architecture with 9 blocks. \textit{The bottleneck for training parameters is determined by the frame-based model.
+Trainable parameters is the max(frame\_model, RT-GAN) and training time is frame\_model + RT-GAN.}